 Ultram comes in tablet form.

-The FDA-approved label for Ultram lists common side effects including dizziness, seizures, rash, hallucinations, fever, problems with coordination, fainting, nausea, vomiting, and diarrhea.
+The FDA-approved label for Ultram lists common side effects including dizziness, nausea, constipation, headache, drowsiness, vomiting, rash, sweating, dry mouth, and diarrhea.

 Rare but serious side effects listed for Ultram include seizures, addiction, respiratory depression, and severe allergic reactions.

 For more details about this treatment, visit:

 Ultram — RxList